jonbirge/cspeedtest/man/cspeedtest-int.1.md

 -h, \--help
 :   Show a brief help message and exit.

--g, \--graph
-:   Show a live graph of the measurements.

 -b, \--low-bw
 :   Low bandwidth mode.
 This mode is useful for measuring network speed over a slow connection.
 It uses less data per screen to allow for a reasonable update rate.